22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ::::
 :::::

-If these conditions are being taken into consideration and you have already [set up your development environment](/developers/en/docs/checkout-api-v2/development-environment), you can proceed with your integration.
+If you have already [set up your development environment](/developers/en/docs/checkout-api-v2/development-environment), you can proceed with your integration following the steps detailed below.

 ## Integration Stages
-The integration of Fast payments with Mercado Pago consists of ensuring that the flow will work correctly for the user, followed by the account authorization process and obtaining the available payment methods.
-This is all done through the `Authenticator` subclass contained in the Mercado Pago library.
+The integration of Fast Payments with Mercado Pago has client-side and server-side implementations.
+The diagram below describes the main requests of the integration flow.

 <pre class="mermaid">
     sequenceDiagram